Anna8742/RockPaperScissorsLizardSpockGame/README.md

 Languages: HTML5, CSS, JAVASCRIPT

 Programs:

-        Responsinator - to verify responsiveness
+-Responsinator - to verify responsiveness

-        GitHub - used for version control and hosting Google Fonts - used to import fonts into the site TinyPNG - used to compress image
+-GitHub - used for version control and hosting

+-Google Fonts - used to import fonts into the site

+-TinyPNG - used to compress image

-        W3C and Jshint - used for HTML, JavaScript and CSS validation
+-W3C and Jshint - used for HTML, JavaScript and CSS validation

 --- DEPLOYMENT ---